Transfer Q-learning: Formulation of Transfer between MDP's

-Considering a finite action space $\calA$, an agent's decision-making rule is characterized by a policy function $\pi\paran{a_{t,i} | \bx_{t,i}}$ that maps the covariate space $\calX$ to probability mass functions on the action space $\calA$.
-For each step $t \in [T]$ and a policy $\pi$, the {\em state-value function} is the expectation of the cumulative discounted reward starting from a state $\bx$ at $t$-th step:
+An agent's decision-making rule is denoted by a policy function $\pi\paran{a_{t,i} | \bs_{t,i}}$ that maps the covariate space $\calS$ to probability mass functions on the action space $\calA$.
+For each step $t \in [T]$ and a policy $\pi$, the {\em state-value function} is the expectation of the cumulative discounted reward starting from a state $\bs$ at the $t$-th step:

-Accordingly, the {\em action-value function} or {\em $Q$-function} of a given policy $\pi$ at step $t$ is the expectation of the accumulated discounted reward starting from a state $\bx$ and taking action $a$:
+The expectation $\EE^{\pi}$ is taken under the trajectory distribution, assuming that the dynamic system follows the given policy $\pi$ afterwards.
+Accordingly, the {\em action-value function} or {\em $Q^\pi$-function} of a given policy $\pi$ at step $t$ is the expectation of the accumulated discounted reward starting from a state $\bs$ and taking action $a$: